 Another project that I am trying to get to is a good comparison of the USAF satellite catalog and the International Scientific Optical Network (ISON) catalog.

 Another project is to get an observatory working so we can track satellites locally, a lot of the data from earlier analyses comes from the amateur observer network but it would be very handy to set priorities locally and track satellites here.
 This next link is a page where people can get detailed directions on how to set up an observatory and start tracking satellites (this is a work in progress!) but I am tracking satellites with an inexpensive camera.
 One caveat: I can only track in the winter here on the US Gulf Coast, when the "seeing" is acceptable.
 During most of the year it is too humid and the bugs make it very unpleasant to get outside at night.

 Other Professional Interests

 Partners and I are submitting proposals to DARPA, to the Air Force Research Laboratory, and to NASA to do some innovative development of capabilities in space.
-We recently submitted a proposal to the University Nanosat program run by the Air Force Research Laboratory.
+We recently submitted a proposal to the the Air Force to build a satellite.